Top three reasons to go hiking in Yosemite

 Best of Yosemite Backpacking Trip

 Formed by millions of years of geological activity, Yosemite’s granite cliffs and massive giant sequoia groves provide a backdrop for a trip like no other.
-Hike for 32 miles over the course of five days and follow the trails that will take you into the dramatic landscapes of the park, crossing stunning and serene alpine lakes and travel over high mountain passes.
+Hike and camp in the Sierra over the course of five days and follow the trails that will take you into the dramatic landscapes of the park, crossing stunning and serene alpine lakes and travel over high mountain passes.
+Hiking days usually include about 6 total hours on the trail, covering anywhere from 5-8 miles on the day.
 Expect amazing camping with rivers and clear alpine lakes outside your tent and explore the classics such as the Bridalveil Falls, El Capitan, Half Dome, and Tuolumne Meadows!